Thomas Coram: Foundling Hospital

 While living in Rotherhithe and regularly travelling into London to engage in his business interests (a journey of about 4 mi), Coram was frequently shocked by the sight of infants exposed in the streets, often in a dying state.
 He began to agitate for the foundation of a foundling hospital.
 This institution was to be a children's home for children and orphans who could not be properly cared for.
+He demanded to have the foundling hospital for 17 years.
 He laboured for seventeen years, and he induced many ladies of rank to sign a memorial.
 A charter, signed by King George II, was at last obtained for the Foundling Hospital in 1739 and considerable sums were subscribed.
 The first meeting of the guardians was held at Somerset House on 20 November 1739.

 At a later court, a vote of thanks was presented to Coram, who requested that thanks should also be given to the ladies interested.
 Some houses were first taken in Hatton Garden, where children were first admitted in 1741.
 A piece of land was bought for £7,000 in Bloomsbury.
 Lord Salisbury, the owner, insisted that the whole of his ground "as far as Gray's Inn Lane" should be taken; but he subscribed £500 himself.

 The foundation stone of the hospital was laid on 16 September 1742.
 In October 1745, the west wing was finished and the children removed from Hatton Garden.
 Great interest was excited in the undertaking, especially by William Hogarth, who in May 1740 presented his fine portrait of Coram to the hospital.
 Hogarth also presented a picture of Moses with Pharaoh's daughter, and gave 157 tickets in the lottery for the "March to Finchley", one of which won the prize.
 In addition, he introduced a portrait of Coram into an engraved power of attorney for receiving subscriptions to the hospital.
 Handel gave performances at the hospital in 1749 and 1750.